Trigger (firearms): Pre-set hybrid

 Pre-set hybrid triggers are similar to a DA/SA trigger in reverse.
 The first pull of the trigger is pre-set.
 If the striker or hammer fail to discharge the cartridge, the trigger may be pulled again and will operate as a double-action only (DAO) until the cartridge discharges or the malfunction is cleared.
 This allows the operator to attempt a second time to fire a cartridge after a misfire malfunction, as opposed to a single-action, in which the only thing to do if a round fails to fire is to rack the slide, clearing the round and recocking the hammer.
 While this can be advantageous in that many rounds will fire on being struck a second time, and it is faster to pull the trigger a second time than to cycle the action, if the round fails to fire on the second strike, the user will be forced to clear the round anyway, thus using up even more time than if they had simply done so in the first place.
 The Taurus PT 24/7 Pro pistol (not to be confused with the first-generation 24/7 which was a traditional pre-set) offered this feature starting in 2006.
 The Walther P99 Anti-Stress is another example.

 Variable triggers

 Double-crescent trigger

 A double-crescent trigger provides select fire capability without the need for a fire mode selector switch.
 Pressing the upper segment of the trigger produced semi-automatic fire, while holding the lower segment of the trigger produced fully automatic fire.
 Though considered innovative at the time, the feature was eliminated on most firearms due to its complexity.
-Examples include MG 34, Kg m/40 light machine gun, M1946 Sieg automatic rifle, and Star Model Z-70.
+Examples include MG 34, Kulsprutegevär m/40 automatic rifle, M1946 Sieg automatic rifle, Osario Selectiva, and Star Model Z62.